A boy band border crossing in Burundi

 The photo marks the moment when we finally felt we had escaped.

 It was a celebration too soon, of course.

-The mud hut that served as the immigration ‘office’ was closed and a guy herding goats across the border told us the guard had gone home for the day.
+A guy herding goats across the border and into the village told us the guard had gone home for the day.

 Thankfully, in this part of Africa, that’s a problem that can be dealt with the next day.